 offices or run programs in ministry, religious education and summer camps.

-and help in other capacities,” Whapham said.
+help in other capacities,” Whapham said.

 The role of dean requires that Whapham wear many hats, including that of the department